-In this paper, we consider the model where fluid is flowing out at a constant velocity from a solid inner sphere centred at the origin of radius $|x|=1$.
-Its corresponding boundary condition is given as:
+In the present paper we study the problem where fluid flows out at a constant velocity from an inner sphere of which center is at the origin with radius $|x|=1$.
+The corresponding boundary condition is given as